-8.3.1 All new buildings will be expected to achieve the highest standards of energy sustainability in line with policy LP 22 of the Richmond Local Plan.
-In addition aAll new buildings are actively encouraged to achieve accreditation with the Home Quality Mark or Passivhaus standard.
+All new buildings are actively encouraged to achieve accreditation with the Home Quality Mark or Passivhaus standard.

-- 8.3.2 There is currently a gap between the design energy standards of new houses and the standards achieved on construction.
-Research indicates that new dwellings can be between 20-40% less efficient than designed. - 8.3.3 In Ham & Petersham new development is expected to be carbon neutral or low carbon and to build on the success of the Low Carbon Zone project. - 8.3.4 Carbon targets for new buildings must comply with those in policy LP 22 of Richmond Local Plan.
-In addition all new residential development is encouraged to achieve the high sustainability standards of the Home Quality Mark or Passivhaus.

-8.4 Policy E2 - Retrofitting existing housing and residential extensions
+- 8.3.1 There is currently a gap between the design energy standards of new houses and the standards achieved on construction.
+Research indicates that new dwellings can be between 20-40% less efficient than designed. - 8.3.2 In Ham & Petersham new development is expected to be carbon neutral or low carbon and to build on the success of the Low Carbon Zone project. - 8.3.3 Carbon targets for new buildings must comply with those in policy LP 22 of Richmond Local Plan.
+In addition all new residential development is encouraged to achieve the high sustainability standards of the Home Quality Mark or Passivhaus. - 8.4 Policy E2 Retrofitting Existing Housing and Residential Extensions